rodneyazev/docker-examples/README.md

 # DOCKER EXAMPLES
 Here you will find examples of docker containers.
-They help me when I am coding and need to maintain a simplistic infrastructure.

 If you need to know about **username or password**, you will find them in the **.env files.**